bnfour/ritsu-fuse/readme.md

 The link will not change its target on _every_ read.
 Instead, if a [set amount of time](#timeout) has passed since the last read, the target is updated.
 This is so because most apps actually read the link a few times when pointed to it once, see for yourself in [verbose mode](#verbosity).

 The app handles changes to the list of files from the target folder, adjusting target pool accordingly.
 If no files remain, the link will point to `/dev/null`.
-TODO but what will happen if the folder is outright deleted?
+If the target folder itself was deleted, the link will still point to `/dev/null` even after a new folder with the same name is created and filled with files -- restart the app to pick up the new folder.

 ## Usage
 ```
-$ Bnfour.RitsuFuse.ConsoleApp -?
+$ ./Bnfour.RitsuFuse.ConsoleApp -?
 Description:
   Ritsu FUSE console launcher.
 Ritsu FUSE is a library to create a custom file system that provides a symlink to a random file in a folder, changing after every "meaningful" read.